RobotVeraDS/vera_voice_api/README.md

 # Vera Voice API

-Here is API documentation for TTS service from veravoice.ai First of all, you need to pass registration.
+Here is API documentation for TTS service from [veravoice.ai](https://veravoice.ai/).
+First of all, you need to pass registration.
 It's not open for everybody, so you need to write an email to apirequest@veravoice.ai and describe your use case.

 After you receive username and password, you need to get auth-token: